 Not washing your face

 The number one skin sin is simply going to bed without giving your face a good wash.
-“Even if you do not wear makeup you should wash your face nightly,” says Desmond Shipp, MD, a dermatologist at The Ohio State University Wexner Medical Center.
-“Your skin is going through a repairing and rebuilding phase during the nighttime and debris such as dust, smoke, and skin care products can clog your pores leading to worsening acne.”
-Find out the 17 skin care tips that dermatologists use themselves.
+"Even if you do not wear makeup you should wash your face nightly," says Desmond Shipp, MD, a dermatologist at The Ohio State University Wexner Medical Center.
+"Your skin is going through a repairing and rebuilding phase during the nighttime and debris such as dust, smoke, and skin care products can clog your pores leading to worsening acne."
+(And remember not to make these face-washing mistakes.)

 Skimping on sleep